MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-service-principal.md

 > az login --service-principal -u $AzCred.UserName -p $AzCred.GetNetworkCredential().Password --tenant <tenant>
 > ```

-For more information on PEN file formats, see [Working with service principals](./azure-cli-sp-tutorial-3).

 ## See also

 * [Azure CLI Onboarding cheat sheet](./cheat-sheet-onboarding.md)